insanum/gcalcli/docs/README.md

                            - example:
                               'Dinner with Eric 7pm tomorrow'
                               '5pm 10/31 Trick or Treat'

+  add                      add a detailed event to a calendar
+                           - if a --cal is not specified then the event is added to the default calendar
+                           - example:
+                              gcalcli --title 'Analysis of Algorithms Final'
+                                      --where UCI
+                                      --when '12/14/2012 10:00'
+                                      --duration 60
+                                      --descr 'It is going to be hard!'
+                                      --reminder 30
+                                      add

   import [-v] [file]       import an ics/vcal file to a calendar
                            - if a --cal is not specified then the event is